 “Why don’t you just have your dad get one at the store?
 And get Cool Whip, too.
 Oh, and be sure to put the turkey in the refrigerator overnight to be safe.”

 That night I worried about Dzenaela’s turkey getting thawed in time.
 And whether she could even figure out how long to cook it.
 So Thanksgiving morning my husband and I headed to their condo to check on things, carrying recipes and sage and thyme.

 The turkey had thawed nicely and Dzenaela had located the pop-up thermometer on it.
 We set to work making a timetable–when to put the turkey in the oven, the stuffing casserole, and how to make gravy.

-Guy was visiting Samir in front of the TV.
+Dzeni’s dad Samir and Guy were visiting in front of the TV.
 When he learned that our family dinner wouldn’t be until the day after Thanksgiving, he said, “Come, come!
 Have American Thanksgiving with us.”